Work Attributes Toward

 health care industry with qualified nurses and emergency medical

 The WATCH Project services are available to participants in the following ten-county area:

 |• Clinton||• Lycoming

 ||• Montour||• Snyder||• Union|

-WATCH assists students in preparing for careers as:
+The WATCH Project assists students in preparing for a career as a:

-To be eligible for WATCH, all potential participants must:
+To be eligible for the WATCH Project, all potential participants must: